 The cost of DUI insurance is a somewhat complex matter.
-Auto insurance premiums in general depend on a variety of factors that vary by individual.
-This list starts with the state an individual lives in, and the minimum coverage required by that state.
+Auto insurance premiums, in general, depend on a variety of factors that vary by individual.
+This list starts with the individual state life in, and the minimum coverage required by that state.
 Next, an individuals age, the type of car driven, the number of miles driven per year and possibly the individual’s credit history factor into the insurance costs.
-An individual’s driving history and record also weigh in, and the only good news is that one DUI with several years of clean driving history will result in lower insurance costs than an individual who has other violations on his record in addition to a DUI.
+An individual’s driving history and record also weigh-in, and the only good news is that one DUI with several years of clean driving history will result in lower insurance costs than an individual who has other violations on his record in addition to a DUI.

 What Happens if a Person Stops Paying on DUI Ins?

-Once a person takes out a DUI policy, he must continue paying on it for three years or whatever court mandated period is necessary.
-If the person allows the policy lapse or cancels it, the insurance company will immediately contact the state’s Department of Motor Vehicles, and the individual will receive an immediate driver’s license suspension.
+Once a person takes out a DUI policy, he must continue paying on it for three years or whatever court-mandated period is necessary.
+If the person allows the policy lapse or cancels it, the insurance company will immediately contact the state’s Department of Motor Vehicles.
+The individual will receive an immediate driver’s license suspension.
 In order to regain the use of his license, the driver will need to re-file an SR-22 certificate with his insurance company and pay another filing fee to restart his policy.
 The three-year carrying period for the insurance will also start over again, even if the individual was one week away from completing their original three-year required period for the SR-22 insurance.